writer, translator, teacher

 Alexandria Giardino lives in northern California, where she teaches writing and rides her mountain bike all over Mt Tam with her son.
 Alex previously lived in New York, Los Angeles, Mexico City, and Santiago, Chile.
 She is also a translator, including creating the Spanish-language picture book, Smarty Marty's Got Game: En Español.

 Her first picture book, Ode to an Onion, was inspired by the poet Pablo Neruda.
-Two more picture books, The Good Song and Me + Tree, are both forthcoming in fall 2020.
+Me + Tree is due out in spring 2021.

 Alex is represented by Nicole Geiger at Full Circle Literary.